ChenxiQ/RoombaDisinfectionRobot/readme.md

 > The download will ONLY work on Windows computers; we have tested on Win 7 and 10.
 Connect your robot to your computer with the Create cable.
 You will need to unzip, download and install the `.exe` file, and then pick one of the two firmware `.enc` files provided and input your serial port corresponding to the Create cable.
 If you don’t pick the right one for your robot, it will fail but then just pick the other one!
 Click start.
 You will have either Firmware 3.7.8 or 3.8.2 depending on your processor when finished.

 See `./iRobotCreate2_Update_Windows` directory in Cornell Box for update tool and firmware files.
-Please send email to create@irobot.com if you have more questions.
+Please send an email to create@irobot.com if you have more questions.

 # Modify, Build, and Install `pycreate2` Package